 - Training: another app for further training videos

-So, as you can see, you won’t get the whole functionality just by purchasing a certain territory, you will need to additionally buy the regarding apps, which can add up quite quickly the monthly costs.
+So, as you can see, you won’t get the whole functionality just by purchasing a certain territory; you will need to additionally buy the apps, which can quickly increase the monthly costs.